yllst-testing-labs/ispeakerreact/CONTRIBUTING.md

 - Add code or commits that:
   - Are **obscure** or **unclear** in intent
   - Are **malicious** or **unsafe**
-  - **Executes scripts from external sources** associated with malicious, unsafe, or illegal behavior
+  - **Executes scripts from external sources** associated with **malicious, unsafe, or illegal behavior**
   - Attempts to introduce **backdoors** or hidden functionality

   If we find any code that violates these rules, you will be blocked from further contributions and reported to GitHub for Terms of Use violations.

-- Use expletives or offensive language.
+- Use **expletives** or **offensive language**.
 This project is intended for everyone, and we strive to maintain a respectful environment for all contributors and users.

 ---